graphile/graphile.github.io/src/pages/postgraphile/custom-mutations.md

 - `STRICT` is optional, it means that if any of the arguments are null then the mutation will not be called (and will thus return null with no error) - this allows us to mark `teamId` as a required argument.
-If PostGraphile runs as a library with the option `pgStrictFunctions: true`, arguments without default value will be set mandatory while arguments with default value will be optional.
-For example:
-  `CREATE FUNCTION foo(a int, b int, c int = 0, d int = null)...` would give a mutation `foo(a: Int!, b: Int!, c: Int, d: Int)`.
 - `SECURITY INVOKER` is the default, it means the function will run with the _security_ of the person who _invoked_ the function
 - `SECURITY DEFINER` means that the function will run with the _security_ of the